PS-XYZ-Developement/Getting-Started/README.md

 There are many places you can head to learn how to code at our other repository [here](https://github.com/PS-XYZ-Developement/Directory).

-You can also request custom hand-built bots and advertisement websites at commission@platservices.xyz.

 # Our Bots